 Unfortunately, the forest elephant population is in trouble.
 This is worrying not only because the animal is an intelligent and interesting creature but also because the environment could suffer if it becomes extinct.
 Saving the species would help the elephant and very likely help us as well.

-Three Elephant Species
+Three Species of Elephants

 The scientific name of the forest elephant is Loxodonta cyclotis.
 (The African elephant is Loxodonta africana and the Asian species Elephas maximus.)
 The animal was once thought to be a subspecies of the African elephant, but scientists have decided that it's sufficiently distinct genetically to form its own species.
 Most sources refer to the animal as a separate species.

 The African elephant is found on the savanna and in woodlands.
 The forest elephant is found almost entirely in forests but occasionally appears on the savanna.
 Since there is some similarity in the elephants' habitat, the term "forest elephant" (or bush elephant) is sometimes applied to Loxodonta africana.

 An inexperienced investigator should look for reliable evidence indicating that the elephant in a photo, video, or real life is Loxodonta cyclotis.
 The appearance of the tusks is a clue for identifying the species, as described in the "Physical Features" section of this article.